 - If the sun is shining and you’re at a club which includes a spa garden or an outdoor pool terrace, this is the perfect time to head outside to enjoy some fresh air, especially during the summer months.
 Bathe in the sunshine, rest your body and soak up some vitamin D to boost that feel good factor.

 After this, you can repeat the process, perhaps swapping out a steam room for a sauna, or experiencing a room with a different scent or colour scheme.
 Using several heat experiences to ease, relax and detoxify your body will provide calming restorative therapy.
 David Lloyd Clubs offer a wide range of spa facilities which will allow you to enjoy the full spa experience.
-A number of our clubs are set to receive new, refreshed and expanded facilities to help you to get more out of your club spa.

 Contact your local David Lloyd Club for more information.